darshpatel1052/Askify/README.md

-# Paperwise: Smart Query Answering Chrome Extension
+# Askify: Smart Query Answering Chrome Extension

-Paperwise is a Chrome extension that enables users to ask questions about web pages they visit.
+Askify is a Chrome extension that enables users to ask questions about web pages they visit.
 It leverages LangChain and Retrieval Augmented Generation (RAG) to provide accurate, context-aware answers based on the webpage content.

 ## Architecture

-Paperwise follows a client-server architecture:
+Askify follows a client-server architecture:

 1. **Chrome Extension Frontend**: User interface for interacting with the system
    - Provides a UI for users to ask questions about the current webpage